henryk/libopenkey/README.md

  * libuuid - For handling and generation of Universally Unique IDentifiers.
  * libfreefare >= 0.3.5 - For the actual DESfire communication.
  * libnfc >= 1.7.0-rc3 - For contactless card communication (also required by libfreefare).
+ * autotools and libtool - For automatic configuration and makefiles
+ * A libnfc supported reader
+ * DESfire EV1 cards

 ## Installation
     git clone https://github.com/henryk/libopenkey.git